 Whenever I’ve written about hygiene theater, some people have responded with the same objection: “Hey, what’s the matter with washing our hands?”
 That’s an easy one: Absolutely nothing.
-“Pandemic or no pandemic, you should wash your hands, especially after you prepare food, go to the bathroom,” or touch something yucky, Goldman said.
+“Pandemic or no pandemic, you should wash your hands, especially before you prepare food, or after you go to the bathroom” or touch something yucky, Goldman said.

 But hygiene theater carries with it an immense opportunity cost.
 Too many institutions spend scarce funds or sacrifice scarce resources to do microbial battle against fomites that don’t pose a real threat.
 This is especially true of cash-strapped urban-transit authorities and school districts that have spent hundreds of millions of dollars on soap technology rather than their central task of transporting and teaching people.